particle-iot/docs/src/content/guide/getting-started/connect.md

 Log in with your Particle account and follow the prompts to set up your device.

-If you have already claimed your device and you want to connect it to WiFi, type `particle serial wifi` instead of `particle setup`.
-This will set up your device on the current WiFi.
+If you have already claimed your device and you want to connect it to Wi-Fi, type `particle serial wifi` instead of `particle setup`.
+This will set up your device on the current Wi-Fi.

 **Wait!
 What is an SSID?
-What kind of security does my WiFi have?**
+What kind of security does my Wi-Fi have?**
 - __The SSID__ is the name of your network.
-When you connect on your computer, it is the name that you select when you connect your computer to WiFi.
+When you connect on your computer, it is the name that you select when you connect your computer to Wi-Fi.
-- __The Security__ of your WiFi is often set up by the administrator.
+- __The Security__ of your Wi-Fi is often set up by the administrator.
 Typically this is WPA2 if a password is needed, or unsecured if no password is needed.
-Contact your network administrator if you can't get this step to work, and find out exactly what kind of WiFi you have.
+Contact your network administrator if you can't get this step to work, and find out exactly what kind of Wi-Fi you have.
 {{/if}}

 {{#if core}}